What's Coming to Netflix in January 2022

 - I Am Georgina (Season 1) N – Spanish reality series.

-- Yeh Kaali Kaali Ankhein / These Black Black Eyese (Season 1) N – Hindi romance series.
+- Yeh Kaali Kaali Ankhein / These Black Black Eyes (Season 1) N – Hindi romance series.

 Coming to Netflix in January 2022 Weekly